-We obtained an understanding of the Group's revenue recognition process, in particular in respect of the membership subscription process associated with the Lifestyle Fitness gyms.
+We obtained an understanding of the Group's revenue recognition process, in particular in respect of the membership Lifestyle Fitness gyms.

 We also obtained an understanding of the deferred membership fee income calculation process and related controls, including in respect of the gyms acquired from Lifestyle Fitness.